fulcanelly/mctg-bridge/README.md

 }

 ```
-After that, you have to reload your server, and bot should start to work.
+After that, you have to reload your server, and the bot should work.